 William Breitbart, MD

 Dr. Breitbart was Co-Investigator of a NIH-funded randomized control trial of Dignity Therapy that took place in Perth, Australia, New York City, U.S., and Winnipeg, Canada.
 His research on psychiatric aspects of palliative care has focused on interventions for anxiety, depression, desire for death and delirium in cancer and AIDS patient.
-He recently developed and tested Meaning-Centered Psychotherapy, a novel intervention aimed at sustaining meaning and improving spiritual well-being in the terminally ill, and a textbook is in the works.

 Linda Emanuel, BA, MA, PhD, MB, MD